 A dedicated internal isolated repository separated from the production environment must be used to store vetted open source content, which can include images, but also installer and utilities.
-These software packages must be signed and the signature verified prior to packages or images installation.
-Access to the repository must be granted by a dedicated authorization.
-The code must be inspected and vulnerabilities identified as described previously.
-After validating the software is risk free, it can be moved to the appropriate production repository.

 7.8 Testing & certification

 7.8.1 Testing demarcation points

 It is not enough to just secure all potential points of entry and hope for the best, any Cloud Infrastructure architecture must be able to be tested and validated that it is in fact protected from attack as much as possible.
 The ability to test the infrastructure for vulnerabilities on a continuous basis is critical for maintaining the highest level of security possible.
 Testing needs to be done both from the inside and outside of the systems and networks.
 Below is a small sample of some of the testing methodologies and frameworks available.